Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 } user;
 ```

-### Graph of recommandation explained
+### Graph of recommendation explained

 #### Theoretical idea

-As we mentioned in the [General Idea section](#general-idea) we needed to create a graph that represents ties between each films so the films will be the vertices and the ties will be the weight associated to the edges.
+As we mentioned in the [General Idea section](#general-idea) we needed to create a graph that represents ties between each movies so the movies will be the vertices and the ties will be the weight associated to the edges.

 Every weights are initiallized with $0$ as arbitrary value.

-Weight are updated based on user reviews.
-For each user, if he noted the same way two films, we reduced the weight between the two films.
+Weights are updated based on user reviews.
+For each user, if he noted the same way two movies, we reduced the weight between the two movies.
 Otherwise, if the note is different we increased the weight between them.

-Nevertheless, between two good notes and two bad notes, event with a same way of noting, we wanted to increase the reduction for positive voting.
-We have the idea that two film badly-noted are surely less close than two film goodly-noted.
+Nevertheless, between two good notes and two bad notes, even with a same way of noting, we wanted to increase the reduction for positive voting.
+We have the idea that two movie badly-noted are surely less close than two movie well-noted.

 So we developped a two parameters function $f$ that will take this in consideration :